telerik/ajax-docs/api/server/Telerik.Charting/ChartSeries.md

 Gets or sets the name of the DataSource column (member) that is used to data-bind to the series Y4-value (Low for CandleStick chart).

-###  DataLabelsColumn `String`

-Gets or sets the name of the DataSource column (member) that will be used as ChartSeries names source when Y-values are taken from one column for a several chart ChartSeries

-###  IsDataBound `Boolean`

-Determines whether the series is configured as data bound or not.

-###  Name `String`

-Gets or sets the name of the data series.

 ###  DefaultLabelValue `String`

 Specifies the default value for the series items labels.